-How to use left over turkey:
+How to use leftover turkey:

 Conventional Oven vs Roaster Oven:

-Using a conventional oven is nice but when your oven is full or you want to make the turkey for Thanksgiving dinner and are away from home this roaster oven will be one of the best investments!
-Not only can you roast a big bird in this unit but the removable tray can be used for other big sized recipes that can either be baked in a regular oven or the plug unit it comes with.
+Using a conventional oven is nice but when your oven is full or you want to make the turkey for Thanksgiving dinner and are away from home a roaster oven will be one of the best investments!
+Not only can you roast a big bird in this unit but the removable tray can be used for other big-sized recipes that can either be baked in a regular oven or the plug unit it comes with.
 A total win for the buck!
 And that’s not sponsored at all!

-10 lb turkey serves: 6-8 people.
+10 lb turkey serves 6-8 people.

 20lb turkey serves:12-15 people.